sn31/mock-mint/README.md

 Please contact us at skye@dames.es for more information and/or feedback.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Known Bugs
+* Images on the home page panels automatically resize to 100% when a change is made to the project.
+     - Attempted fix: Move the panel component stylings to styles.css.
+     - Current fix: refresh the browser.

 ## Technologies Used